 Assess Why You Failed The Exam

 It’s essential to take the time to reflect on why you may have failed the exam.
 Did you feel unprepared or underprepared?
-Did you need help with certain concepts or topics?
+Also, did you need help with certain concepts or topics?

 Did you need more time during the exam?
 Understanding the root cause of your failure can help you identify areas to focus on as you prepare for future exams.